kentcdodds/old-kentcdodds.com/content/blog/how-to-enable-react-concurrent-mode/index.md

 enables for us:

 1. Time Slicing
-2. Suspense everything asynchronous
+2. Suspense for everything asynchronous

-If you have some user interaction in your app that you know is slow, try that out and hopefully it's faster.
-That's time slicing at work (watch Dan's talk linked above for more about this).
+If you have some user interaction in your app that you know is slow, try that out and if it's less janky, that's time slicing at work (watch Dan's talk linked above for more about this).

 You can try refactoring one of your asynchronous interactions to suspense, or just try adding this to somewhere in your app: